 Last week I got a sweet telephone call from Helen Love, producer of The Senior

-, a weekly 0ne-hour radio program from Detroit Area Agency on Aging.
+Solution, a weekly 0ne-hour radio program from Detroit Area Agency on Aging.
 In an interview, she wanted me to discuss issues facing kinship caregivers based on items in my book, A Kinship Guide to Rescuing Children.
 Paul Bridgewater, President & CEO of the Detroit

 Agency on Aging is the host and interviewer of the show.
 Paul and his wife are also grandparents raising a grandchild.